chriskenndy/AI-Job-Risk-Pipeline-Project/scripts/README.md

-Python & SQL scripts for ETL processing and database management
+Python & SQL Scripts for ETL Processing and Database Management